Powerful Purpose

 2023

-We launched Aging 101 for lawmakers and legislative staff, trained leaders through Age-Friendly Advocacy and Media Strategies and Storytelling for Change sessions, and endorsed 13 legislative solutions - all of which saw material passage in the 2023 Legislative Session - as well as offered A Pragmatic Approach for Building Strong Community Partnerships on community engagement and Catalyst Conversations series.
+We launched Aging 101 for lawmakers and legislative staff, trained leaders through Age-Friendly Advocacy and Media Strategies and Storytelling for Change sessions, and endorsed a record 13 legislative solutions - all of which saw material passage in the 2023 Legislative Session.
+We offered A Pragmatic Approach for Building Strong Community Partnerships on community engagement and Catalyst Conversations series.

 2024